yuruki/disc-golf-testament/README.md

 I have invested time and effort over the last five years to understand and learn the disc golf backhand throw.
 My sources and methods have been the usual: fellow players and YouTube videos, practice, experimentation and contemplating.
 Now, I want to pass what I have learned to you.

 I'm aware that this kind of content is expected to be in video format nowadays.
 I don't have the means or the skills to create such videos.
-Instead, I'll resort to the age-old method of writing words (with a couple of pictures to clear things up).
+Instead, I'll resort to the age-old method of writing words (with maybe a couple of pictures or links to videos to clear things up).
 I will apply a decidedly provocative style to keep the message clear, and I'll drop names with reckless abandon.
 I don't mean to attack or discredit anyone.

 In this piece, I'll first explain what I'm trying to achieve, then we'll look into the compound movement of the backhand throw as a whole, and go deeper from there.
 Along the way I'll add personal opinions and anecdotes to aid in understanding the presented ideas.